Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### sso.client.key

-An optional OC client key that is used in `OAUtil.oaRestTemplateGet/oaRestTemplatePost`.
+An optional OpenContent client key that is used in `OAUtil.oaRestTemplateGet/oaRestTemplatePost`.
 If set to a value, it should be included in the request headers of your HTTP request.

 Default value: ``

 ### suggestedRedactionProperties

 List of property values that are suggested for redaction.
-To set it to the desired property OC names, use comma to separate them.
+To set it to the desired property OpenContent names, use comma to separate them.
 For example, for Alfresco environment, the following can be used: `insuranceDemo_claimantName,insuranceDemo_policyHolder`.

 Default value: ``

 ### enablePruneAudit

-Whether or not OC should audit when executing a prune.
+Whether or not OpenContent should audit when executing a prune.

 Default value: `false`